Stopping Facial Bleeding

 - Do not attempt to clean out the wound at this point.

-- Press firmly on the facial wound with a clean cloth.
+- Press firmly on the wound with gauze or a clean cloth.

-- If you don't have a clean cloth, use the cleanest material available.
+- If you don't have gauze or a clean cloth, use the cleanest material available.

 - Do not press on an injured eye.